amd/aocl-data-analytics/doc/C_intro.rst

 AOCL-DA installation directory.

-The C interface has been designed to make it as seamless as possible to integrate with the library from whichever programming language you are using.
+The C interface has been designed to make it as seamless as possible to integrate with the library from whatever programming language you are using.
 In addition, a header file containing :ref:`C++ overloads<cpp_overloads>` is available for C++ users who wish to abstract away the floating-point data type.

 Library workflow